 There are potential complications associated with all medical procedures.
 Some of the potential complications of EMR are bleeding from the specimen site and perforation (a hole in the lining of the gastrointestinal tract).
 These will be explained to you at the time you sign your consent for the procedure.

 A doctor specially trained in EMR will perform the procedure.
 The doctor who ordered your procedure will make decisions regarding your plan of care after the procedure.

-After your EMR, you will be taken to a recovery room where your driver can join you.
+After the EMR procedure, you will be taken to a recovery room where your driver can join you.
 You will receive detailed recommendations regarding diet, medications, and follow up.
 The results of the procedure will be communicated to your referring physician(s).
-After EMR of the esophagus, patients rarely have mild chest discomfort for a few days following the procedure.
-If you have EMR of the esophagus, your doctor will ask that you be on a liquid diet for one (1) to two (2) days, then a soft/pureed diet for two (2) days, and continue taking your proton pump inhibitor acid-reducing medication twice a day.
-You may also be prescribed additional medication to coat the esophagus to decrease discomfort and help healing.
-Completely removing the diseased tissue may require several endoscopies.
+Rarely, after EMR of the esophagus, patients have mild chest discomfort for a few days.
+If you have EMR of the esophagus, your doctor will ask you to consume a liquid diet for 1 to 2 days, then soft or pureed food for 2 days, and to continue taking your proton pump inhibitor acid-reducing medication twice a day.
+You may also be given a prescription for a medicine to coat the esophagus to ease discomfort and help healing.
+Complete removal of diseased tissue may require several endoscopies.

 You will be given specific written instructions about resuming your activity, medicines, and diet.